Table of Contents

 The Takeaway

 Index funds and target-date funds are funds used by retail investors for different purposes.
-Investors choosing between the two will need to consider their personal financial circumstance and needs.
+Investors choosing between the two will need to consider their personal financial circumstances and needs.
 Index funds may be an option for investors looking for passive, long-term investments that they can choose based on their own goals, risk tolerance, and time horizon.
-They may also be right for beginners who are looking for simple, low-cost investment options.
+They may also be a choice for beginners who are looking for simple, low-cost investment options.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), mutual funds, alternative funds, and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).